strongpower/texasholdem/README.md

 1. Add credits transfer/stake in the game (like a real Texas Hold'em)

-2. Replace the cards bit representation if Leo's array feature is ready (It may save a lot of constraints and codes!)
+2. Replace the cards bit representation if Leo's array feature is ready (It may save a lot of constraints and code!)

 3.